 Encryption

 All traffic is served over TLS.
-Documents are stored encrypted at rest and are served only through short-lived, single-use links — never from a public, guessable URL.
+Documents are stored encrypted at rest and are served only through short-lived, cryptographically signed links — never from a public, guessable URL.

 Signer tokens

 Each signing link carries a 256-bit token.
 We store only a hash of it, never the token itself, so a database snapshot cannot be used to sign.
-Tokens are single-use, tied to one recipient and one document, expire on a sender-controlled schedule, are revoked when an envelope is voided, and are consumed on completion.
+Tokens are tied to one recipient on one envelope, expire automatically with the envelope’s signing window, are revoked when an envelope is voided or a recipient’s address is corrected, and are consumed at signing — a completed link can only open the read-only record, never sign again.

 Tamper-evident audit trail